yangshun/server-template/README.md

 ### Authentication

-Authentication is handled using [`passport`](https://github.com/jaredhanson/passport).
-This template uses the `local` strategy and stores users in the database.
-You can add other strategies like `google`, `github`, etc. by following the [passport documentation](http://www.passportjs.org/packages/).
+Authentication is handled using [Better Auth](https://better-auth.com).
+This template only supports the email/password authentication flow.
+You can add other authentication methods like OAuth2, SSO, etc. by reading the [Better Auth documentation](https://better-auth.com/docs/).

-You need to build your own authentication flow in your client that authenticates against the non-GraphQL endpoints like `/user/login`, `/user/logout`, and `/user/register`.
-See [`installAuthMiddleware.tsx`](https://github.com/nkzw-tech/server-template/blob/main/src/user/installAuthMiddleware.tsx).
-Check out the [`src/user/`](https://github.com/nkzw-tech/server-template/tree/main/src/user) folder where you can change all authentication related code based on your requirements.
+You need to build your own authentication flow in your client using [Better Auth's client](https://www.better-auth.com/docs/concepts/client).

 ### Security